matt-tomkins/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Matt Tomkins is a Lecturer in Physical Geography at the University of Manchester.
-His research interests include landscape evolution, chronology and erosion.
-He is a member of the Quaternary Environments and Geoarcheology group (QEG) and Cryosphere Research at Manchester (CRAM), a cross-university research group which fosters collaboration between experts in glacial processes.
+As a Quaternary scientist, I'm interested in the role of glaciers, rivers and landslides in controlling the evolution of mountain landscapes and the topographic signature left behind by erosion and sediment deposition.
+My current research incorporates quantitative analysis of topography and absolute and relative age dating of glacial and landslide deposits.